Looking to raise money and struggling to figure out your startup valuation?

 - No easy way exists to book a room with local or become a host.

-Whoever read them can easily realize that the amount of private risk is as much as the amount of market risk.
-The first point is clearly a private risk, because it depends directly on the company’s business model and value proposition: customers have to accept to stay in some strangers’ places.
+From reading this, it’s easy to realize that the amount of private risk is as much as the amount of market risk.
+The first point is clearly a private risk because it depends directly on the company’s business model and value proposition: customers have to accept to stay in some strangers’ places.

 Let’s apply the following changes to the model:

-The key-figure here is the size of the Market that we want to address our product to.
+The key figure here is the size of the market in which we want to address our product.

-The value of the Company is then defined as follow:
+The value of the Company is then defined as follows:

 r is the risk-free rate.
 We do not use the risk-adjusted rate because all the risks are embedded in the computation of the probabilities.